ianderrington/genai/docs/Using/deploying/frameworks_and_tools.md

 - [Running Llama 2 and other Open-Source LLMs on CPU Inference Locally for Document Q&A](https://github.com/kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference)

 #### Others
+!!! tip "[embed chain](https://github.com/embedchain/embedchain) Embedchain is a python an djsframework to easily create LLM powered bots over any dataset."

 ??? tip "[txtai](https://github.com/neuml/txtai) 'is an all-in-one embeddings database for semantic search, LLM orchestration and language model workflows."